Katy Perry discography

-The American singer Katy Perry has released seven studio albums, one reissue, seven extended plays (EP), 42 singles (including four as featured artist), and 13 promotional singles.
-According to the Recording Industry Association of America (RIAA), Perry is the thirteenth top digital singles artist in the United States, with 121.5 million digital singles and 19 million album units.
+The American singer Katy Perry has released seven studio albums, one reissue, seven extended plays (EP), one compilation album, 43 singles (including four as featured artist), and 13 promotional singles.
+According to the Recording Industry Association of America (RIAA), Perry is the fourteenth top digital singles artist in the United States, with 121.5 million digital singles and 19 million album units.
 As of July 2024, she has a total of seven RIAA Diamond-certified records.
-Billboard listed Perry as the fourth top female artist of the 2010s decade (eighth overall) and the 61st greatest artist of all time.
-She has scored three number one albums on US Billboard 200 and nine number one songs on US Billboard Hot 100.
-Throughout her career, Perry has sold over 151 million records worldwide, and is one of the best-selling music artists of all time.
+Billboard listed Perry as the fifth top female artist of the 21st century (15th overall) and the 61st greatest artist of all time.
+She has scored three number-one albums on US Billboard 200 and nine number-one songs on Billboard Hot 100.With over 151 million pure sales worldwide, Perry is one of the best-selling music artists of all time.
+Her discography has garnered more than 125 billion cumulative streams from various digital and streaming platforms as of November 2025.

-At age 16, she released a self-titled gospel album in March 2001 under her real name Katy Hudson, which failed to chart in any music market.
-After Perry signed with Capitol Records in April 2007, she released her second album, One of the Boys, in June 2008.
-Its singles "I Kissed a Girl" and "Hot n Cold" both topped charts in Austria, Canada, Germany, and Switzerland, and have been certified quintuple platinum by the RIAA.
-The album peaked within the top ten in the United States, Austria, Canada, France, Germany, and Switzerland.
+At age 16, Perry released a self-titled gospel album in March 2001 under her real name Katy Hudson, which failed to chart in any music market.
+After signing with Capitol Records in April 2007, she released her second album, One of the Boys, in June 2008.
+Its singles "I Kissed a Girl" and "Hot n Cold" both topped charts in Austria, Canada, Germany, and Switzerland.
+The album peaked within the top 10 in the US, Austria, Canada, France, Germany, and Switzerland, and sold more than seven million copies worldwide.
 Throughout 2009 and 2010, Perry was featured on two singles.
 The first was on Colorado-based band 3OH!3's song "Starstrukk", and the second was a collaboration with Timbaland on "If We Ever Meet Again", from his album Shock Value II.
-Both singles reached the top ten in Australia and the United Kingdom, while the latter topped the charts in New Zealand.
+Both singles reached the top 10 in Australia, Ireland, and the United Kingdom, while the latter topped the charts in New Zealand.
 Perry also performed for MTV Unplugged and a live album of the performance was released in November 2009.